Teledyne FLIR Black Hornet: United States

 In July 2014, the United States Army Natick Soldier Research, Development and Engineering Center (NSRDEC) selected the PD-100 Black Hornet after looking at commercially available small-scale UAVs as part of the Cargo Pocket Intelligence, Surveillance, and Reconnaissance (CP-ISR) program.

 It concluded that further refinements were needed for a U.S. Army role including reconfiguring the data-link, giving it night vision, and improving navigational capability.

 The Black Hornet was tested with U.S. troops at an event in early March 2015, and Prox Dynamics delivered a PD-100 with upgraded features for special forces testing in June 2015.

 By 2015, the Black Hornet had deployed with U.S. Marine Corps special operations teams.

 Although the Army was seeking a mini-drone for use by individual squads through the Soldier Borne Sensors (SBS) program, the individually handmade Black Hornet was seen as too expensive for large-scale deployment, with a unit costing as much as US$195,000.

 In 2018, the US Army bought 60 Hornet 3 drones, and in 2022 another 300.

 The US Army bought an undisclosed number of Hornet 3 drones in 2023, some of them intended for Ukraine.

 United Kingdom

-In October 2013, the British Army had 324 Hornet Nanos in service.
+In October 2013, the British Army had 324 Black Hornets in service.

 The Black Hornet was retired in 2016 after Operation Herrick before being reintroduced through the Defence Equipment and Support programme in April 2019 for research and development into a capability gap identified by British Army HQ for brigade-level uncrewed reconnaissance.